 Class attendance for graduate programs is imperative.
-Class attendance policies are located within program handbooks.
+Two absences result in an "F" for the course unless the student is absent the first two weeks which results in an administrative drop.
+Program class attendance policies are located within program handbooks.